baroldgene/cwdg-website/README.md

 This application runs Postgresql both locally and on Heroku.
 Please have this setup before you continue on.

+I also have `config/database.yml` gitignored since everyone's machine is different.
+Make sure you add this to your project before running!

 Once you have that installed you can run:

     bundle install